mrcchef/Movie-Split/README.md

 # Movie Split

 It's a movie application that I have created by using the Flutter framework.
-I am developing the application for Education purposes learning flutter concepts from the Youtube Channel "Techie Blossom" and If you like it you can really follow him.
+I am developing the application for Education purposes and learning flutter concepts from the Youtube Channel "Techie Blossom" and If you like it you can really follow him.

 ## Highlights